Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 To flash the images to the daughter card, use the following steps:

-.. note:: The following steps use the SD boot mode initially to load an image to indirectly program the OSPI Flash.
+.. note:: The following steps use the SD boot mode to load an image to indirectly program the OSPI Flash.

 1. With the card powered off, install the OSPI daughter card.

 2. Power on the board.
-Refer to section Loading Petalinux images on Veral Board using JTAG on how to load images on DDR over JTAG.
+Refer to section Loading Petalinux images on Veral Board using JTAG on how to load images on the DDR memory over JTAG.

 3. At the U-Boot stage, when the message **Hit any key to stop autoboot:** appears, hit any key, then run the following commands to flash the images on the OSPI daughter card: